• For EHCA documents and architectural request forms, please contact EHCA Board Member .

 • Recycling is collected on Wednesday mornings and and trash is collected on Tuesday and Friday mornings.
 No recycling or trash should be placed near the curbs prior to 6 p.m. on the evening before collection.
 Trash stored outside between collection days must be kept in sealed containers.
 For more details, see rules for trash and recycling.

 About Evergreen Heights

 Our homes were built in 1972 by the Lowstuter Brothers on what had been farmland near the town center of Annandale.
 Our neighborhood is part of the vibrant and diverse community within the Mason District of Fairfax County.
 Other portions of Annandale are within the Braddock District.
 Detailed information about our local government, county services, schools, parks, recreation, and more can be found on the Fairfax County website.
 Information about other community organizations in Fairfax can be found on the Fairfax County Federation of Citizens Associations website.

 A Note to Residents of Evergreen Heights

-Last fall, all boards of community associations in Virginia were required by the Virginia Department of Professional and Occupational Regulation’s Common Interest Community office to adopt an internal complaint process for homeowners and residents.
+All boards of community associations in Virginia are required by the Virginia Department of Professional and Occupational Regulation’s Common Interest Community office to adopt an internal complaint process for homeowners and residents.
 Please know that all homeowners and residents are strongly encouraged to contact a member of the EHCA Board of Directors first with any issues you may have regarding our association.
 The Board holds regular meetings on the last Tuesday of each month, which are open.
 The Board will meet to review your complaint.
 If you are not fully satisfied with the Board’s final decision, then you have the option to file a complaint [PDF-format file, 150 KB] with the Office of the Common Interest Community Ombudsman at the Department of Professional and Occupational Regulation.